cblevins/sp25-data/_modules/portfolio-site.md

 ---
 ```

-- These are variables that are telling Jekyll certain things about the page - ex. `layout` variable determines how the page should be formatted, while the `profile_image` points Jekyll towards the image file to use on the landing page (currently Albert Einstein)
+- These are variables that are telling Jekyll certain things about the page - ex. `layout` variable determines how the page should be formatted, while the `profile_image` points Jekyll towards the image file to use on the landing page (currently Albert Einstein - you'll change this eventually)
-- You will eventually want to replace the current `profile.jpg` file in your repository (which you can find in the folders `assets` -> `img` )

 ### Edit Your Homepage (index.md)